usc-isi-i2/kgtk/docs/transform/unique.md

 The unique command reads a KGTK file, constructing a second KGTK file containing the unique values and counts for a column in the first file.

-This implementation, in Python, builds an im-memory dictionary of the unique values and counts.
+This implementation normally builds an im-memory dictionary of the unique values and counts.
 Performance will be poor, and execution may fail, if there are a very large number of unique values.
+If the input file has been presorted, then the `--presorted` option may be used to avoid  building the in-memory dictionary.

 In the default output format, the output file is a KGTK edge file.
 The node1 column contains the unique values, thelabel column is `count`,